Laks (Kurdistan)

 Lak (Lek ,لەک) is a Kurdish tribe native to Western Iran.
 They speak Laki, which is considered a Kurdish dialect by most linguists.

-Laks inhabit a large part of Lorestan province where they constitute over 65% of the population and most of the eastern regions of the neighboring province of Kermanshah, and some parts of western Ilam province (Poshte-Kuhi Laks).
+Laks inhabit a large part of Lorestan province where they constitute over 65% of the population and most of the eastern regions of the neighboring province of Kermanshah, some parts of western Ilam province (Poshte-Kuhi Laks), and around western Hamadan.
 The area to the east of Mount Kabir is known as Pishe-Kuh, and west of the mountain is known as Poshte-Kuh.

 The majority of the Laks consider themselves followers of the Shia branch of Islam.